 As for English, we introduced it to my daughter when she was four.
 The most natural way of doing this was to use the language during our mother-daughter activities.

-I'll be sharing with you some of the things that we did that will hopefully get you to become confident at introducing English at home.
-Remember, it's never too late to start, and why not have a little bit of fun as you and your children explore conversational English at home?
-(Side note: These tips are meant for beginners and those living in a non-English speaking environment.
-So if you're an advanced speaker, then you can share your personal tips in the comments below!)
+I’ll be sharing with you some of the things that we did that will hopefully get you to become confident at introducing English at home.
+Remember, it’s never too late to start, and why not have a little bit of fun as you and your children explore conversational English at home?
+(Side note: These tips are meant for beginners and those living in an environment where people do not speak English.
+So if you’re an advanced speaker, then you can share your personal tips in the comments!)

 Tip #1: Have mini English sessions at specific times e.g. bath time, in the car

 When it is bath time for your child, it is actually a perfect opportunity to create an intimate, practical English session (inside a clean, fragrant-smelling toilet, of course)!

 Here are some phrases you can use as you bathe your child:

 You’ll be nice and clean after this.

 I’m going to pour shampoo on your hair.
 Close your eyes.